The Mystery Behind Malaysia Flight 370's Final Words

 The cockpit's final words changed, according to official story

-The pilot's final words were a routine sign-off
+The cockpit's final words were a routine sign-off

-If the pilot, copilot, or someone inside the cockpit of MH370 intended to crash the plane and kill everyone on board, their final transmission, similar to the first version (via The Guardian), "Good night Malaysian three seven zero," gave no clear indication that anything was amiss.
-That one version of the plane's last broadcast was released and then changed to something similar, but no-less expected from a pilot was never explained by Malaysian authorities.
-Some 20 pieces of possible MH370 debris were later found off the coast of Africa and on Islands in the Indian Ocean.
+If the pilot, Captain Zaharie Ahmed Shah, or his copilot, First Officer Fariq Abdul Hamid, or someone inside the cockpit of MH370 intended to crash the plane and kill everyone on board, their final transmission, similar to the first version (via The Guardian), "Good night Malaysian three seven zero," gave no clear indication that anything was amiss.
+That one version of the plane's last broadcast was released and then changed to something similar — but no-less expected from a pilot — was never explained by Malaysian authorities.

-Those items include a bit of an interior cabin panel, a right-wing flaperon, and a right-outboard flap.
-All were matched to the Boeing 777 based on identification numbers and date stamps consistent with Boeing manufacturing.
-Other items have shown up possibly connected to the crash but were unrelated.
 Shortly after the plane's final transmission, it inexplicably turned back toward Malaysia and then changed course again toward the Indian Ocean.
 No distress calls or reports of bad weather were received.
-Unfounded conspiracy theories relating to the plane's unexplained disappearance have touched on alien involvement, a CIA coverup, and an accidental explosion, among other possibilities.
+Unfounded conspiracy theories relating to the plane's unexplained disappearance have touched on everything from the probable to the far-fetched, from an accidental explosion to alien involvement or a CIA coverup.